sardana-org/sardana/doc/source/devel/howto_controllers/howto_pseudomotorcontroller.rst

     sl2b = offset + gap/2

-The corresponding python code would be:
+The corresponding Python code would be:

 ::